sbt/sbt-eclipse/README.md

 Contribution policy
 -------------------

 Contributions via GitHub pull requests are gladly accepted from their original author.
-Before we can accept pull requests, you will need to agree to the [Typesafe Contributor License Agreement](http://www.typesafe.com/contribute/cla) online, using your GitHub account - it takes 30 seconds.

 License